smilexuyin/foodtrucks/README.md

+# tip
+The path where the table creation script is stored
+* /resources/static/mobile_food_facility_permit.sql

 # design
 This is a Java system that only provides web APIs.
 It is implemented by Springboot, Gradle, jdk17, and Mybatis.
 San Francisco's food truck open dataset is located in the RDS of Amazon Cloud.
 Currently. three API interfaces are implemented, as follows:<br>